You and Your Organization

 Mission Driven — Values Oriented

 Do the members of your organization know and work towards your organizational mission?
 Have you identified shared values that each member strives to instill in their work?
 Regardless of the size of your group, identifying your shared purpose and collective approach to fulfilling your responsibilities allows each member to align their work to the work of others.
 Wanting to develop a mission and values statement for your organization?
-Consider utilizing Professional Development Services to assist you with facilitating this process for you and your organization's members.
+Consider utilizing the Office of Human Resources to assist you with facilitating this process for you and your organization's members.

 Creativity, innovation and change are all characteristics of CMU.
 Each of these characteristics requires an individual to take risks, become vulnerable and step out of their comfort zone.
 Employees need to know they are in an organization that encourages this risk taking and one that is built on trust among its members.
 As the manager, you play a key role in building trust within your organization.
 Explore FocusU for resources on building trust within your organization.

 Your organization will go through a series of changes as members come and go.
 Understanding the process in which a group develops enables you to provide the support that is needed at each stage of development.
 The five stages of group development are adopted from the the research of Bruce W. Tuckman:

 Stage 1: Forming

 Group members are getting to know one another and have a desire for acceptance from the group.
 Members are gathering impressions of one another along with the rules and expectations of the organization.
 Members will look to the group leader for guidance and direction and demonstrate dependence on the leader.